renukadhule/Bird-Audio-Prediction/README.md

-This a Based on Machine Learning Algorithms and Python
+It is Based on Machine Learning Algorithms and Python